Sundance Exec Katie Doering Joins Women-Centric Production Company Majority

 Veteran Sundance Institute producer Katie Doering has joined the four-month-old production company Majority as executive producer.

-Majority, which has an all-female roster, announced Wednesday that Doering will work closely with managing director Senain Kheshgi and executive producer Jonathon Ker to get directors work in branded content and digital advertising.
+Majority, which has an all-women roster, announced Wednesday that Doering will work closely with managing director Senain Kheshgi and executive producer Jonathon Ker to get directors work in branded content and digital advertising.

 Previously, Doering was producer of Sundance Catalyst and led the Women at Sundance Fellowship at the Sundance Institute.
 She produced programs that facilitated introductions between filmmakers and leading executives from such entities as Droga5, Arts and Sciences, Kate Spade, Refinery29, Goodby, Silverstein & Partners, M&C Saatchi, and the Kering Group.